openresty/lua-resty-core/README.markdown

 ## ngx.req

-This Lua module provides a Lua API which implements convenience utilities for the `ngx.req` API.
+This Lua module provides a Lua API which implements convenient utilities for handling nginx requests.

 See the [documentation](./lib/ngx/req.md) for this Lua module for more details.